Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

 My next thought was to find the buffer size or how many bytes it will take to overflow the buffer and overwrite the value of the RIP register.
 I did this by using the cyclic function in pwntools which generates a pattern of bytes.
 By using a pattern it is easier to find the position of the string that starts to overwrite the RIP register.
 You can do this by setting a breakpoint at pwnme+109 and examining rsp register to see what part of the string is located in the register.
 This value will be used as the next rip value as the ret instruction in x86 is just a pop rip.
 I did this with the following commands.

-(Helpful tip: use the cyclic_find function and pass the value of rip as a parameter find the position of the string sequence)
+***Helpful tip: use the cyclic_find function and pass the value of that will be returned to as a parameter find the position of the string sequence.
+As you see in the photo i placed the 4 byte sequence of 'kaaa' into the cyclic_find function and it returned to me the position it was located at in the string buf.

 ```
 b *pwnme+109